Thrust 1 - Efficiency

 The proposed solution for VD-EGM

-Variable displacement in EGMs can be obtained by proposing an innovative concept of variable timing of connections between the displacement chambers (tooth space volumes, TSVs) and the inlet and the outlet ports.
-A schematic representation of this idea is shown in Figure 2.
+The novel idea for achieving Variable displacement in EGMs can be obtained by introducing an optimal concept of variable timing of connections between the displacement chambers (tooth space volumes, TSVs) and the inlet and the outlet ports.